CitrineInformatics/mif-documentation/source/index.md

 # <a name="introduction">Introduction</a>

-The MIF is a schema that is used to impose structure on materials data, facilitating its processing and transfer.
+The Materials Information File (MIF) is a schema that is used to impose structure on materials data, facilitating its processing and transfer.
 It is designed to be flexible in order to represent the often complex data that is associated with materials research, development, and manufacturing.

 Besides those that are listed in this document, objects will continue to be added to the core of the MIF schema.
 Additionally, users can add data as they see fit as [secondary objects](#extending), which could be promoted to the core schema in the future.
 The schema should be used as a basis for structuring materials data, with users adding to it as needed.